Mayer-Rokitansky-Küster-Hauser (MRKH) syndrome: (Vaginal / Mullerian Agenesis)

 Treatment is by vaginal dilatation or by vaginal reconstruction.
-An artificial vagina can be constructed using a skin graft or an amniotic membrane graft, placed over a mold and inserted in the vagina to create a neo-vaginal canal, thus lengthening the vagina.
+An artificial vagina can be constructed using a skin graft, amniotic membrane graft or peritoneum, placed over a mold and inserted in the vagina to create a neo-vaginal canal, thus lengthening the vagina.

 Uterine Suspension: (uterine prolapse)